Deterministic enforcement path

 Secret material and credentials are managed outside source control, with no plaintext secrets shipped in client bundles.

-Public health and submission paths must pass external checks before launch.
+Public health and submission paths validated through external checks.

 Last updated: February 17, 2026